 - C. Are there any ministerial approvals outstanding, e.g., subdivision?

 Have the construction drawings been completed and under review by the approving agencies?
 For existing projects, have all of the necessary studies been completed, e.g., hazardous waste assessments?
 (2 points) - Tenant Services and Amenities.

-0 to 3 points - Tenant services and amenities that will enhance the livability of the project
+• Tenant services and amenities that will enhance the livability of the project